smithlabcode/dnmtools/documentation/docs/index.md

 Authors of DNMTools: Andrew D. Smith and Guilherme de Sena Brandine

-Essential contributors: Ben Decato, Meng Zhou, Liz Ji, Terence Li, Jenny Qu and Fang Fang
+Essential contributors: Ben Decato, Meng Zhou, Liz Ji, Terence Li, Jenny Qu, Qiang Song and Fang Fang

 This is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free